OctopusDeploy/blog/blog/2021-11/common-deployment-patterns-and-how-to-set-them-up-in-octopus/index.md

 A deployment pattern is important to any development pipeline, helping to reduce downtime and other problems for your teams and customers.
 There are many approaches to deployment patterns, though, and one might suit your needs more than others.

-In this post we look at some of the most common deployment patterns and explain how to set them up in Octopus.
+This post looks at some of the most common deployment patterns and explains how to set them up in Octopus.

 ## Rolling deployments